aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

     This configuration:

-    - Uses the **Microsoft Go Dev Container image**.
+    - name: A descriptive name for your dev container.
+    - image: The Docker image to use, in this case, the latest version of a Go environment.
+Microsoft maintains a collection of base images for many programming language environments, but you can also create your own!

-    - Automatically installs the **Go VS Code plugin** (`golang.go`).
+    - customizations: Adds useful configurations to VS Code, like installing the **Go VS Code plugin** (`golang.go`) extension.

-    - Runs the `postCreateCommand` to install dependencies or execute customized scripts (optional).
+        - Adding extensions here ensures other developers on your project have them installed in their dev containers automatically.

 #### Opening Your Project in a Dev Container:
 1. Open the VS Code Command Palette:
     - Mac Users: Press `Cmd+Shift+P`
     - Windows Users: Press `Ctrl+Shift+P`
-2. Type "Dev Containers: Reopen in Container," and select the option.
+2. Type **"Dev Containers: Reopen in Container"** and select the option.
     - This may take a few minutes as the image downloads.
 3. When the dev container setup is complete, close the current terminal tab, and open a new terminal pane within VS Code.
 4. Try the following command:
  ```bash
  go version
  ```
 *If you check, you can see that you are currently running the latest version of go.
-(Version x.x.x as of January 2025)*
+(Version 1.23.4 as of January 2025)*

 ## Lets Code!
 ### "Hello COMP423!"
 Program
 We are now ready to write our first Go Program.

 1. Enable Dependency Tracking:
     - In your dev container run the `go mod init` comand like so:

 ```Go
 go mod init example/hello
 ```
+!!!note
+    The `go mod init` command initiates a new Go module in your project creating a go.mod file that keeps track of the name of your module and the dependencies it uses.

 2. In VS Code create a `hello.go` file.
 This is where we will be writing our program.
 In the `hello.go` file please paste the following code:
 ```Go
 package main